Stories by Storie

 Does a polar bear have friends?
 Find out in this beautifully illustrated 20 page book that is a fun poem about a polar bear and his quirky friends.
 Like the arctic fox who is always losing his socks or the snowy owl whose breath is rather foul.

-When Jack and Annie got back from their adventure in Magic Tree House #12: Polar Bears Past Bedtime, they had lots of questions.
+When Jack and Annie got back from their adventure in Magic Tree House #16: Polar Bears Past Bedtime, they had lots of questions.
 Why is the Arctic so cold?
-What did the first people of the Arctic eat?
+What did the first people of the Artic eat?
 How do polar bears cross thin ice?
 What other animals live in the Arctic?
 Find out the answers to these questions and more as Jack and Annie track the facts.
+You can find activities to pair with this book here.

 Who Lives in the Arctic? by Susan Canizares